schibsted/linkmobility-mock/README.md

 linkmobility-mock
 =================

-LinkMobility Mock for testing and sending callbacks
+LinkMobility Mock to handle first response and sending two remaining callbacks to given url.
+It's not nearly done yet, but it's working.